JibranKalia/personal-website-v4/docs/blog/create-a-blog-using-vuepress-part-3/index.md

 ## Last Updated

 I wanted to have the Last Updated timestamp.
-I just modified the theme config to turn it on.
-Details are [here](https://vuepress.vuejs.org/theme/default-theme-config.html#last-updated).
+As this is included in the [Default Theme](https://vuepress.vuejs.org/theme/default-theme-config.html) I just had to modify the theme config to turn it on.
+Further documentation is [here](https://vuepress.vuejs.org/theme/default-theme-config.html#last-updated).

 ```js
 themeConfig: {